 A hands-on workshop with Dylan Beattie, covering HTTP, REST, GraphQL, gRPC, RabbitMQ, and SignalR: what they do, why you would use them, and how they all work with C# and .NET Core.

 Once upon a time, software was simple.
 You built a website, connected it to a database, and you were done.
-Then customers started asking for APIs, mobile apps, notification emails, realtime chat.
-Cloud hosting enabled “elastic” systems – websites that automatically scale up to handle demand; message queues and publish/subscribe patterns to handle spikes in traffic and workload without impacting your end users.
+Then customers started asking for APIs, mobile apps, notification emails, realtime chat… Today, cloud hosting lets us build “elastic” systems – websites that automatically scale up to handle demand; message queues and publish/subscribe patterns to handle spikes in traffic and workload without impacting your end users.

 If you’re just starting out with distributed systems design, the possibilities can be overwhelming.
 APIs, message queueing, REST, GraphQL, gRPC… what should you choose, how does it work, how do you get started?

 This workshop gives you a hands-on introduction to the most important messaging patterns used in modern application development.
-Using .NET Core and C#, we’ll build a series of small example apps and services, wire them together using these patterns, and discuss how – and when – you’d apply the same patterns in your own applications.
+Using C# and .NET, we’ll build a series of small example apps and services, wire them together using these patterns, and discuss how – and when – you’d apply the same patterns in your own applications.

 Course Structure and Contents